-The indicator used to track progress on this goal will be the percentage of recycled water used for non-production operations, measured as the volume of recycled water consumed for non-production operations divided by total consumption for these operations.
 The threshold of success is using recycled water for more than 50% of our non-production operations company-wide.
-We will have made less than 1% progress upon our goal with our first water recycling projected being completed at our Tilburg facility in 2019.
-This year was our first year where we were able to track progress against this goal.
+We made progress upon our goal with our first large-sale water recycling projected being completed at our Tilburg facility in 2019.
+With this project completed, we estimate that we have achieved approximately 10% of our target to date.
 Moving forward we expect to make continued progress on this goal as more sites are able to take on extensive water recycling projects.